Zalizna Lastivka: Background

 According to the Hardkiss, work on the album lasted for two years.
+The band began producing the album on February 21, 2017 on International Mother Language Day, by first presenting their song "Антарктида".
 The album consists of 13 songs and four poems, most of which are in Ukrainian.
-The band began producing the album on February 21, 2017 on International Mother Language Day, by first presenting their song "Антарктида".
+Julia Sanina, the band's vocalist, said the inclusion of poems was the realization of her childhood dream of publishing her own collection of poems.

 On July 21, 2017, the Hardkiss would release the band's lead single, "Журавлі".
 A music video was also released on YouTube that day.
 The music video would become a viral sensation in Ukraine, garnering over 24 million views as of October 5, 2021.
 The song would help the band win the Yuna and Gold Firebird Awards, along with the 2017 M1 Music Awards.
-According to Julia Sanina, the band's lead vocalist, the song was created in a hotel room in 20 minutes.
+According to Sanina, the song was created in a hotel room in 20 minutes.
 In an article, she said that the song was different than what fans expect from The Hardkiss musically.